-This prospectus (the "Prospectus") relates to Ayala Land, Inc.'s ("ALI," "Ayala Land," the "Issuer" or the "Company") proposed public offer and sale of fixed-rate bonds in the principal amount of up to ₱[17.00] Billion (the "Base Offer") with an oversubscription option of up to ₱[5.00] Billion (the "Oversubscription Option"; and together with the Base Offer, the "Offer"; and the bonds subject to the Offer, the "Bonds").
-The Base Offer will be comprised of: (i) up to ₱[4.75] Billion Bonds to be issued as the fourth and final Tranche of the Issuer's existing ₱50.00 Billion shelf registration for the offering and sale of debt and other securities rendered effective by the Securities and Exchange Commission ("SEC") on October 11, 2021 by virtue of SEC MSRD Order No. 65, Series of 2021 (the "2021 Program"); and (ii) up to ₱[12.25] Billion Bonds to be issued as the first Tranche of the Issuer's up to ₱50.00 Billion shelf registration for the offering and sale of debt and other securities for the offering and sale of debt and other securities to be registered with the SEC in 2023 ("2023 Program") to be issued in one or more tranches (each a "Tranche").
-If exercised, the Oversubscription Option will form part of the first Tranche of the 2023 Program, which would then be comprised of a total of up to ₱[17.25] Billion, assuming the full exercise of the Oversubscription Option.
+This prospectus (the "Prospectus") relates to Ayala Land, Inc.'s ("ALI," "Ayala Land," the "Issuer" or the "Company") proposed public offer and sale of fixed-rate bonds in the principal amount of ₱14.00 Billion (the "Base Offer") with an oversubscription option of up to ₱5.00 Billion (the "Oversubscription Option"; and together with the Base Offer, the "Offer"; and the bonds subject to the Offer, the "Bonds").
+The Base Offer will be comprised of: (i) ₱4.75 Billion Bonds to be issued as the fourth and final Tranche of the Issuer's existing ₱50.00 Billion shelf registration for the offering and sale of debt and other securities rendered effective by the Securities and Exchange Commission ("SEC") on October 11, 2021 by virtue of SEC MSRD Order No. 65, Series of 2021 (the "2021 Program"); and (ii) ₱9.25 Billion Bonds to be issued as the first Tranche of the Issuer's up to ₱50.00 Billion shelf registration for the offering and sale of debt securities to be registered with the SEC in 2023 ("2023 Program") to be issued in one or more tranches (each a "Tranche").
+If exercised, the Oversubscription Option will form part of the first Tranche of the 2023 Program, which would then be comprised of a total of up to ₱14.25 Billion, assuming the full exercise of the Oversubscription Option.

 The 2023 Program was authorized by a resolution of the Board of Directors of the Company dated November 24, 2022.
-A registration statement covering the 2023 Program was filed by the Issuer with the SEC on [•] and an application for the listing of the Bonds was filed with the Philippine Dealing & Exchange Corp. ("PDEx") on [•].
+A registration statement covering the 2023 Program was filed by the Issuer with the SEC on March 14, 2022 and an application for the listing of the Bonds was filed with the Philippine Dealing & Exchange Corp. ("PDEx") on April 27, 2023.